 Richards reveals, “Mick brought that to the studio as a very Bob Dylanish kind of folk guitar song, and it ended up as a damned samba.
 I think that’s the strength of the Stones: give them a song half raw and they’ll cook it.”

 He and the band certainly did that as they transformed the allegoric tale into a seething and menacing ode to Lucifer himself.
+It’s a song that clarified The Rolling Stones as not only the rock stars du jour, but of searing songsmiths and eccentric observers of society.

 ‘Street Fighting Man’